 - Skewed Priorities: The characters stop several times to argue about the romantic entanglements between Jonah, Kaylee, Chanda, and Mitch, despite the danger they're in.
 This directly results in Jonah getting mortally wounded when he stops to argue with Kaylee about their breakup, while he should be climbing to safety.
 Lampshaded when Ronnie finally snaps at Kaylee and Chanda to stop their bickering and focus on surviving.

 - The End...
-Or Is It?: Kaylee drives the monster away by setting it on fire, but it is seen swimming away in the final shot, presumably in search of another beach.
+Or Is It?: Kaylee drives the monster away by setting it on fire, but it is seen swimming towards another beach in the final shot.

 - Uncertain Doom: Heather (the girl filming the Found Footage) and various other party-goers who are gone come morning.
 While it's made clear that many of them were Killed Offscreen, some may have just gone home before people started getting attacked through the sand.